 Condition 21 states that the Airport Company 'shall provide future staff car parking at a rate less than the proportional increase in employment so as to achieve a reduction in the ratio of staff car parking provision to number of staff employed'.
-As a result of the bussing operation being bought in house the number of staff employed by Birmingham Airport Limited increased over the year.

 Users of the Airport are encouraged to use public transport when accessing the Airport site.
 Off-site parking is specifically excluded from the Section 106 Planning Agreement.
-Table 3 shows how passenger parking provision has changed relative to passenger numbers over the period.
+Table 4 shows how passenger parking provision has changed relative to passenger numbers over the period.